As an IT company, we often get the “how much” question. It is usually a question more like – “How much do you cost to build an eCommerce website?”

 Hence, great design is imperative for creating a successful eCommerce website design.
 A good eCommerce Website/App Design is one that is primarily focused on satisfying the needs and desires of that demographic who will both visit and shop on the site.

-Interaction design also ensures that the design elements further the type of behaviour that can make the shopping experience for visitors as intuitive as possible.
+Interaction design also ensures that the design elements further the type of behavior that can make the shopping experience for visitors as intuitive as possible.
 Such features include adding to cart, checkout, category features, etc.

 For a business with mainstream eCommerce requirements, plan on spending about $1,000 – $2,000 to ensure testing and usability.
 Most importantly it is crucial to ensure that the above metrics are benchmarked not only during development but post-launch as well.